basho/basho_docs/source/languages/en/riak/dev/data-modeling/sql-migration.md

 4. The keys for our various objects will be stored in a [[Riak set|Using Data Types#sets]] so that all stored objects can be queried at once if need be

 ## Converting the Table to a List

+In this tutorial, we'll store a table housing a series of blog posts in Riak using a [Python](https://www.python.org/) script relying on [psycopg2](http://initd.org/psycopg/docs/), a PostgreSQL driver for Python.

 Using the pysopg2 library, we can establish a connection to our database (we'll call the database `blog_db`) and create a